 - Does your child worry weeks or months ahead of an event?

-- Does your child’s worries spiral from small and manageable to huge and unmanageable?
+- Do your child’s worries spiral from small and manageable to huge and unmanageable?

 - Does your child have physical symptoms like headaches or stomaches related to worrying?